 Historically HR has been considered “back office”, a non-revenue generating cost center that exists to manage annual open enrollment and make sure everyone follows company policy.
 This is an unfortunate stereotype when in reality the primary purpose of HR is to help manage and develop the company’s “most valuable assets”, it’s people.

-There are some bright spots on the horizon however.
-Workday has led the charge in putting people first, and has put the rest of the ERP publishers in a position of catch-up in developing people-centric solutions.
-Microsoft has come up with their own strategy in Dynamics 365 for Talent which is still in early days, but is very encouraging for companies in the mid-market…an area where Workday struggles.
+There are some bright spots on the horizon, however.
+Workday has led the charge in putting people first and has put the rest of the ERP publishers in a position of catch-up in developing people-centric solutions.
+Microsoft has come up with its own strategy in Dynamics 365 for Talent which is still in the early days, but is very encouraging for companies in the mid-market…an area where Workday struggles.

 Again there is good news…dedicated ISV organizations are filling the skills gaps in many areas of ERP implementations, and HR is no exception.
 Companies like FourVision and Elevate have dedicated years in developing software and hiring talented HR practitioners that extend the capabilities of Microsoft’s core HR offerings and fill functional gaps through add-ons or customizations specific to your organization.
 They work with Microsoft and your implementation partner in building a complete solution with appropriate emphasis on your people.